cavaok/a3-experiment/public/a3-study/assets/consent.md

 Your participation in this study is voluntary.
 You may choose to stop participating at any time.

-## Contact Information

-If you have any questions about this study, please contact me at okcava@wpi.edu!
+### If you have any questions about this study, contact okcava@wpi.edu!
 ---

 By clicking the "I agree" button below, you are indicating that you have read the consent form and agree to participate in this study.